 - SSL certificates signed by custom certificate authorities

-Bloomreach Engagement APIs (public tracking API, private Customers API, private Catalogs API) are available on a public domain from the internet.
+Bloomreach Engagement APIs (public tracking API, private Customers API, private Catalogs API) are available on the public domain from the internet.

 Bloomreach Engagement is using Google Cloud VPN (IPsec compatible) which can be configured as Classic VPN or HA VPN (with a 99.99% service availability).

-All requests from Bloomreach Engagement platform (imports, exports, webhooks, monitoring ping) originate from a proxy with Static IPs addresses.
-We recommend creating allow rules on client's firewalls.
+All requests from the Bloomreach Engagement platform (imports, exports, webhooks, monitoring ping) originate from a proxy with Static IP addresses.
+We recommend creating allow rules on the client's firewalls.

 Cloud VPN with multiple gateways cannot be set up when IP ranges on client networks collide with each other

 Bloomreach Engagement can be configured to monitor VPN tunnel uptime.
-There is a ICMP probe that regularly checks network availability to clients network if a client provides a server that responds to ping requests.
-Monitoring probe requests originate from internal Static IPs addresses.
+There is an ICMP probe that regularly checks network availability to the client's network if a client provides a server that responds to ping requests.
+Monitoring probe requests originate from internal Static IP addresses.

-VPN setup is available for Private instance and Exclusive instance.
+VPN setup is available for Single Tenant instances and Exclusive instances.
 We support setting up 1 Cloud VPN for each Bloomreach Engagement instance.